Jojo09092007/UPDATE-KODAK-3D-PRINTER/README.md

 reboot after, if necessary

 ## General notes
-This is a copy of an old config with raspberry pi 3 support from ar (see link) She changed to a rpi5, so you can't use her repo anymore, here is her documentation https://wiki.hackerspace.pl/infra:tools:kodakportrait in the archive of the site, there are also the old original files of the Kodak Portrait https://cloud.is-a.cat/s/NsaCHnyDMn8cFWE
+- This is a copy of an old config with raspberry pi 3 support from ar. (see link)
+- She changed to a rpi5, so you can't use her repo anymore, here is her documentation.
+(Link 3)
+- In the archive of the site, there are also the old original files of the Kodak Portrait 3D Printer.
+(Link 4)
-I couldn't flash them successfully.
+* I couldn't flash them successfully. *
-I hope this works.
+- I hope the before mentioned method works.
 DIDN'T TEST IT YET!!!

 Feel free to use this as a basis for your own configuration flakes, the general state might not reflect best practices.
 Use caution, and if you feel like you don't really understand